 After a relaxing visit to the British Airways Galleries South lounge at London Heathrow, it was time to hit the air once again for our flight to Istanbul.
 These flights would be on British Airways’ intra-European business class product, Club Europe, my first experience with European business class in nearly 8 years (that was a Lufthansa business class flight from Frankfurt to Munich in 2007).
-I decided to combine our flights both to Istanbul and then back to London from Rome (our cruise was a one-way trip from Istanbul to Rome) in one trip report, since the product is identical and the experiences quite similar.
+I decided to combine our flights both to Istanbul and then back from Rome in one trip report.
+The product is identical and the experiences quite similar.

 British Airways (BA) Flight 676

 - Depart: London Heathrow (LHR) Terminal 5, 10:43, 13m late

 - Arrive: Istanbul Ataturk (IST), 16:53, 33m late

 - Equipment: Boeing 767-300

 I quickly remembered why I enjoyed international lounge access so much during my formerly high flying business travel days.
 Why, you ask?
 After our time in the lounge, this corner of chaos greeted us as we reached our gate.

 The gate area was a disaster, and truth be told, the boarding process wasn’t much better.
 One irritating thing about British Airways’ boarding process is there is no distinction between Club Europe and Executive Club/Oneworld elites; they call everyone at once, as opposed to allowing premium passengers first.
 That made for enough of a scrum, but worse, the chaotic boarding area made it impossible to tell where the lines began.